 Up the Kasbah, you will enjoy the breathtaking panorama of Agadir.
 The Kasbah is closed, but you can walk around.
-Be warned that there are vendors here who want your money for a dromedary ride or a picture with their goat.
+Be warned that vendors here want your money for a dromedary ride or a picture with their goat.
 There are plenty of vendors selling all kind of goods and camel rides (I must agree, it’s an annoying part of this experience).
 You can get up the Kasbah walking ( fairly steep walk and takes an hour and a half), or by taxi (around 100 DH both ways), or booking a private city tour (contact me).

 What to see around Agadir?

 For almost 5 years I have been working with a reliable travel company in Agadirether we offer traveller fantastic day trips.
 So contact me if you want to book a day tour in/outside Agadir, hire a driver or a car.

 Crocopark is located within the community of Drarga, on the outskirts of Agadir, along National Highway 8 (the Marrakech-Agadir motorway).
 You can reach CrocoPark by their own arranged transfer (fixed times, check on their website), taxi (around 300 DH), or book a private transfer (contact me to book).
 The entrance cost 70 Dh, more information here.